Andrea-Thecoder/hangman-game-VueJs/README.md

 # Hangman Game:

-My first repository is a web app developed with VueJS 3, the Hangman game.
+This is my first repository developed with VueJS 3, the Hangman game.
 Before this challenge, I had never worked with Vue, so I learned Vue while creating this web app.
 I completed the task in 18 days, including the time spent studying Vue.
 It was an incredibly exciting and highly educational experience because, for the first time since completing my Full Stack Developer training course, I had to learn something from scratch on my own.
 I faced several challenges and was immensely satisfied with how I overcame them.

 One of these challenges was managing the letter guessing and dispatching results (to differentiate between correct and incorrect guesses).
 I also uploaded my web app to GitHub Pages for the first time, effectively "deploying" it.
 Managing all the TypeScript and Vite configurations was a significant undertaking, but it was highly instructive.